 Biosketch.
 Prof. dr. Karolien De Wael obtained her Ph.D in Chemistry at UGent in 2005 as national science foundation (FWO) fellow on the topic “Electrochemical study of a gold electrode modified by the immobilization of transition metal ion phthalocyanines and porphyrins for catalytic applications”.
-K. De Wael started as tenure track research professor (analytical chemistry) at UAntwerp in 2011 and appointed as full professor in 2008.
+K. De Wael started as tenure track research professor (analytical chemistry) at UAntwerp in 2011 and appointed as full professor in 2018.
 Currently, she is spokesperson of the A-Sense Lab, performing fundamental, methodological and application-oriented research involving a wide range of analytical techniques.
-From 2014 until 2019, she was member of the Young Academy (Belgium).
-From 2017, she is member of the Industrial Research Fund (IOF) at UAntwerp.
-She publishes in international peer-reviewed journals (including Nature Communications, Biosensors and Bioelectronics and Angewandte Chemie), with 6 patent applications.
-Since 2020, she is board member of the Bio-Electrochemical Society.
-In September 2021, she became chairwoman of the Bioscience Engineering Department.
+In 2021, she became chairwoman of the Bioscience Engineering Department.
 Link to publication list.

 Coordination of the EU RIA BorderSens project.
 Currently she coordinates an EU consortium representing 16 partners from 8 EU member states including 4 universities, 2 companies and 10 Border Authorities, police forces and national forensic institutes.
 BorderSens aims at developing key enabling technologies to be used at the borders by custom control authorities and police forces to quickly and accurately detect illicit drugs and precursors entering the EU countries.
 Check the intro video!